 The shelves give you plenty of versatility and can serve as a small pantry or kitchen storage space for larger appliances.

 The unit’s surface area measures 35.4”L x 15.7”W x 33”H (90cm x 40cm x 84cm).
 It is just high enough to serve as an extra counter.
 You can prep the food on it, roll the dough, keep mixing bowls and dishes on it, and plenty of other stuff to boot.
 With extra shelves and baskets underneath, it’s a perfect solution for a small kitchen.

 This cutting board has legs and it’s ready to rumble.

 On the surface, this is a premium grain bamboo cutting board that every cooking extraordinaire wants to have in their kitchen.
 It also has “juice traps” on the sides that catch extra moisture that can escape from the food during the chopping process.
 This makes the prepping process more hygienic and prevents cross-contamination.
 I’d like to think that Gordon Ramsay would approve.

 But there’s more than just “juice traps” to this board.
 In a true kitchen counter space-saving fashion, you can attach legs to it and place it over a gas or electric stove.
 This will give you additional space to do all the mincing business while sparing the counters.
 And it comes in 4 different sizes so you can perfectly match it to your kitchen setup.

-Since you’ll be using the stove for all the mincing and chopping business, the counter will be free as a bird.
+Since you’ll be using the work surface on the stove for all the mincing and chopping business, the counter will be free as a bird.
 You can then use the counter to store prepped ingredients, cookbooks, baking sheets, bowls, and anything else you’ll need during the cooking process.